xiewinson/javascript/README.md

         // does nothing
     }

-    // 要这样 (note that a comma must not appear after a "rest" element) function createHero(
+    // 要这样 (note that a comma must not appear after a "rest" element) function createHero(
         firstName,
         lastName,